NOAA-ORR-ERD/gridded/README.rst

 ``gridded`` itself is pure python and easy to install from source or packages.
 However, it does rely on a number of complex compiled dependencies, notable netCDF4 and celltree2d.

-For easiest results, install the dependencies from conda-forge:
+For easiest results, install gridded from conda-forge:

 https://anaconda.org/conda-forge

-And then install ``gridded`` itself from source or from the conda package.
+``conda install -c conda-forge gridded``

+Will get you the latest version.

+Alternatively, you can install from source:

 Dependencies are listed in ``conda_requirements.txt``: